-Entrepreneurship from ABC to Ph.D.
+Entrepreneurship from ABC to PhD

-For the third year in a row the Danish Foundation for Entrepreneurship - Young Enterprise (FFE-YE) has mapped the spread of entrepreneurship education at all levels of the education system in terms of the number of courses offered and the number of pupils and students who participate in this education.
-The purpose is to examine whether a development is taking place, partly in view of the previous government's commitment to the area with the creation of a single organization to implement the strategy for the area at all educational levels.
+For the fourth year in a row the Danish Foundation for Entrepreneurship - Young Enterprise has mapped the spread of entrepreneurship education at all levels of the education system in terms of the number of courses offered and the number of pupils and students who participate in this education.
+The purpose is to examine whether a development is taking place in view of the Danish government's strategy for entrepreneurship education.
+This strategy or vision is that a substantial amount of pupils and students at all levels of education develop their entrepreneurial abilities, that is not only their ability to think creatively, but also to utilize and manifest innovative ideas.

-The report may be downloaded at www.ffe-ye.dk/videncenter and is published in a printed version which can be ordered through the website.
+The report may be downloaded in a Danish version and in a short English version at www.ffe-ye.dk and is published in a printed full version in Danish, which can be ordered from the website.

-This commitment is based on the belief that through entrepreneurship education children and young people achieve competencies which give them better opportunities later in life to create growth for the benefit of the individual and of society; competencies such as the ability to create opportunities, competence to act, creativity etc. provide the young people with a basis for future employment as innovative employees and for creating their own job - in the long run perhaps even for creating jobs for others in their respective companies and thus generating growth in society.
+This commitment is based on the belief that through entrepreneurship education children and young people achieve competences which give them better opportunities later in life to create growth for the benefit of the individual and of society; competences such as the ability to create opportunities, competence to act, creativity etc. provide the young people with a basis for future employment as innovative employees and for creating their own job - in the long run perhaps even for creating jobs for others in their respective companies and thus generating growth in society.

-The spread of entrepreneurship education to all levels of the education system, which this mapping documents, means that the entrepreneurship competencies of pupils and students are strengthened several times during their schooling and education.
-An earlier analysis induced by FFE-YE has shown that this is very positive, because the more often students are taught entrepreneurship during their education, the greater the likelihood that they will start their own business and the higher the income they are likely to earn.
+The spread of entrepreneurship education to all levels of the education system, which this mapping documents, means that the entrepreneurship competences of pupils and students are strengthened several times during their schooling and education.
+As an earlier analysis induced by the Danish Foundation for Entrepreneurship - Young Enterprise showed, this is very positive, because the more often students are taught entrepreneurship during their education, the more likely it is that they will start their own business and the higher the income they are likely to earn.
 This applies both to starting your own business and to being employed.

 This analysis also examines the kind of entrepreneurship education implemented and the teaching methods used, which provides a good basis for measuring the effects of the teaching in the short term.
-It allows us to measure whether the competencies that teachers and instructors are trying to strengthen in their pupils and students are actually being strengthened.
+It allows us to measure whether the competences that teachers and instructors are trying to strengthen in their pupils and students are actually being strengthened.
 In the long term these are the skills which the young people use when they start their own business or when they act as innovative and entrepreneurial employees.